grz0zrg/fas/README.md

 |          B | Phase factor of the LEFT channel                             |
 |          A | Phase factor of the RIGHT channel                            |

-**Note** : Monophonic mode spectral synthesis is not implemented.

 ### Physical modelling

 Physical modelling synthesis refers to sound synthesis methods in which the waveform of the sound to be generated is computed using a mathematical model, a set of equations and algorithms to simulate a physical source of sound, usually a musical instrument.

-Physical modelling in Fragment use Karplus-Strong string synthesis.
+Physical modelling in Fragment use models, Karplus-Strong string synthesis is implemented out of the box.

 Water droplet model is also available if compiled with Soundpipe.